KingSujeet/Get-Current-Location-With-Place-Name-In-Android-Studio/README.md

-# Get-Current-Location-With-Place-Name-In-Android-Studio
+# Get Current Location With Place Name In Android Studio
-<h1>Below is main code to get current location with place name.</h1>
+<h4>Below is main code to get current location with place name.</h4>

 LocationManager locationManager;